EnricCoding/PruebaTecnicaFactorEnergia/README.md

-# Technical Test for Factor Energia
+# Customer Area for a Electric company

-## Technical Test Factor Energia
+## Customer Area for a Electric company

 An application where you can check your billing from your computer or mobile device.